aka: Ethnically Ambiguous Appearance

 - Usually played straight with Ojamajo Doremi, but there are a few exceptions.
 In the episode where Momoko receives a video letter from her Black Best Friend Beth in New York, Beth's new friend Sachiko is drawn with narrower eyes to highlight the racial differences between the two girls.

-- Since his foster mother has been shown to be madam of a brothel there's no knowing which of his parents could be from where.
-Also worth noting is Izumi also sports a much more Asian in appearance then the rest of the cast as well, and not to mention has a distinctly Asian first name amongst a cast that has predominantly Western names even despite her Western maiden name, "Harnet".
+- Also worth noting is Izumi also sports a much more Asian in appearance then the rest of the cast as well, and not to mention has a distinctly Asian first name amongst a cast that has predominantly Western names even despite her Western maiden name, "Harnet".
 Like Mustang her ethnicity has yet to be commented on.
 Note that since Amestris does sport a variety in race in its population it might not be considered worth commenting on by the rest of the cast.

-- Not only that, bust despite his active lifestyle, similarly to Ling he's rather lean and doesn't have the same buff physique that most men in this series seem to sport.
+- Despite Roy's active lifestyle, similarly to Ling he's rather lean and doesn't have the same buff physique that most men in this series seem to sport.
 Izumi is also noticeably slimmer than the other girls in spite of being a martial artist.

 - In both Codename: Sailor V and Sailor Moon, the Japanese characters usually look indistinguishable from any Caucasian characters.
 Oddly enough, the Chinese women seen in Sailor V all have black hair, in contrast to the diverse hair colors of the rest of the cast.
 The one exception might be Elza Gray, a minor black character from Sailor Moon, who obviously has much darker skin than the Japanese girls.